krzyswo/MsAdmin/AI/Azure AI/chat-with-your-data-solution-accelerator/README.md

-# How to Create Your Personal Interview Assistant
+# How to Create Your Personal Assistant

 If you struggle with presenting your skills and experience during interviews, a personal interview assistant can be a valuable tool.
 This assistant will introduce what you do and highlight your expertise when needed.
-You can host it on GitHub and deploy it using Microsoft's AI solutions.
+You can host it on Azure and deploy it using Microsoft's AI solutions.
 Here’s how you can set it up.

 ## Prerequisites